-- Reading materials will be sent home around October half term.
-These will include one PI resource which will be fully decodable and one reading book which will be generally decodable but will also enable children to develop their broader reading skills.
+- Reading materials will be sent home weekly and will include one PI resource, which will be fully decodable, and one reading book which will be generally decodable but will also enable children to develop their broader reading skills.

-- At the end of Autumn 1 PI assessments will be completed and children who are deemed to be struggling with the recall of phonics will be invited to Early Morning Booster sessions, once a week.
+- At the end of Autumn 1 PI assessments will be completed and children who are not yet secure in Unit 1 recall will be invited to Early Morning Booster sessions, once a week.
 Phonics booster groups will continue to run throughout the year.
-They will target gaps in children’s learning and run for 5 weeks each half term.
+They will target gaps in children’s learning and run for 4 to 5 weeks each half-term.
 The children's attainment will then be reviewed and new invitations will be sent ready for the following half-terms session.

 In Year One, children will continue to be taught in class daily phonics sessions.
 In addition to these daily sessions they will continue to be exposed to incidental teaching, across all subject areas, which will provide opportunities for children to embed their phonics skills.